Statistical mechanics from quantum envariance and exchange symmetry: Probability distributions from quantum envariance principle

 First, we consider $N$ identical two-level subsystems (qubits) and label each system basis by $|{\uparrow}\rangle$ and $|{\downarrow}\rangle$.
 The maximally envariant state over the full computational subspace can be written as

-where the sum runs over all binary strings $\mathbf{S}=(S_1,\dots,S_N)$ and $\Omega=2^N$. $|{E_{S_1\cdots S_N}}\rangle$ are orthonormal environment states that record which system configuration occurred.
-Equation~\eqref{11} is precisely the equal-weight Schmidt form across the $2^N$ computational states.
+where the sum runs over all binary strings $\mathbf{S}=(S_1,\dots,S_N)$ and $\Omega=2^N$.
+The states $|{E_{S_1\cdots S_N}}\rangle$ form an orthonormal basis of the environment that records which system configuration occurs.
+Equation~\eqref{11} is precisely the equal-weight Schmidt decomposition across the $2^N$ computational states, corresponding to a maximally envariant equilibrium configuration as defined in Sec.~\ref{Sec-2}.

-We ask: What is the probability $P(n)$ of finding exactly $n$ subsystems in $|{\uparrow}\rangle$?
-Count the number of computational strings with Hamming weight $n$ (i.e., exactly $n$ up-spins): this number is $\binom{N}{n}$.
-Using equiprobability [cf. Eq.~\eref{9}],
+We now ask: what is the probability $P(n)$ of finding exactly $n$ subsystems in the state $|{\uparrow}\rangle$?
+The number of computational basis strings with Hamming weight $n$ (i.e., exactly $n$ up-spins) is $\binom{N}{n}$.
+Since envariance enforces equiprobability of all $\Omega$ fine-grained configurations [cf.~Eq.~\eqref{9}], the probability of the coarse-grained outcome $n$ is

-Here, $N$ is the total number of qubits; $n$ is the observed number of $|{\uparrow}\rangle$ outcomes.
-Since each of the $\Omega$ fine-grained states is equally likely, the probability of the coarse-grained event ``$n$~up-spins'' equals the fraction of fine-grained states having that property.
+Here $N$ denotes the total number of qubits and $n$ the number of $|{\uparrow}\rangle$ outcomes.
+Thus, the binomial distribution emerges directly from the combination of envariance-induced equiprobability at the fine-grained level and combinatorial counting of coarse-grained events.